 Tomatoes need calcium to prevent blossom end rot.
 Fast acting ground limestone will give the soil a major calcium boost.
 Blossom end rot is most common during wet springs that turn into dry summers.
 In Eastern Iowa we definitely started out wet and it has been drying since then.

 If you’re experiencing blossom end rot, lime can help!
-We love First Saturday Lime – check it out here.
-It can also help kill bad pests like tomato horn worms too!
+We love First Saturday Lime.
+It also kills bad pests like tomato horn worms too!
 Simply sprinkle lime around the base of your tomato plant and carefully work into the soil.

 You might want to test your soil before applying FSL to make sure it doesn’t alter the pH too much.
 A healthy soil has s pH of 6.0 to 6.8.
 Use this lime calculator to see how much lime you will need to add based on the current pH level of your soil.